 Dark skin turns a deep brown due to suntan, and lighter skin usually turns red.
 Either way, no one likes uneven skin tones!
 So how do you remove a suntan?

-To tackle an actual suntan, you can try a couple of natural products or perhaps some toxic unregulated cosmetics of South Asian origin (I wouldn’t).
+To tackle a natural sun tan, you can try a couple of natural products or perhaps some toxic unregulated bleaching agents of South Asian origin (I wouldn’t).
 To remove any excess bronzers, self-tanners, tanning oils, etc., you can use several products easily available on Amazon.